 Did you know?

-Established in 2008, RVA Surveyors – a business rates Manchester-based company – who employ almost 80 people, are one of the fastest growing business rates reduction specialists in the UK.
-With industry leading success rates they offer a no reduction no fee service.
+Established in 2008, RVA Surveyors – a business rates reductions specialists, are one of the fastest growing business rates reduction specialists in the UK.
+With industry leading success, there is a ‘no reduction no fee’ option available.

 What are business rates?